michael2012z/BitBible/markdown/KJV/files/1Chr.md

 35. The sons of Esau; Eliphaz, Reuel, and Jeush, and Jaalam, and Korah.

-36. The sons of Eliphaz; Teman, and Omar, Zephi, and Gatam, Kenaz, and Timna, and Amalek.Zephi: or, Zepho
+36. The sons of Eliphaz; Teman, and Omar, Zephi, and Gatam, Kenaz, and Timna, and Amalek.

 37. The sons of Reuel; Nahath, Zerah, Shammah, and Mizzah.

 38. And the sons of Seir; Lotan, and Shobal, and Zibeon, and Anah, and Dishon, and Ezer, and Dishan.

-39. And the sons of Lotan; Hori, and Homam: and Timna was Lotan’s sister.Homam: or, Hemam
+39. And the sons of Lotan; Hori, and Homam: and Timna was Lotan’s sister.

 40. The sons of Shobal; Alian, and Manahath, and Ebal, Shephi, and Onam.
-And the sons of Zibeon; Aiah, and Anah.Alian: also called, AlvanShephi: also called, Shepho
+And the sons of Zibeon; Aiah, and Anah.

 41. The sons of Anah; Dishon.
-And the sons of Dishon; Amram, and Eshban, and Ithran, and Cheran.Amram: or, Hemdan
+And the sons of Dishon; Amram, and Eshban, and Ithran, and Cheran.

 42. The sons of Ezer; Bilhan, and Zavan, and Jakan.
-The sons of Dishan; Uz, and Aran.Jakan: or, Akan
+The sons of Dishan; Uz, and Aran.

 43. Now these are the kings that reigned in the land of Edom before any king reigned over the children of Israel; Bela the son of Beor: and the name of his city was Dinhabah.